Revised November 6, 2017

 - Accepting any favors, loans, entertainment or other consideration from any person seeking the airing of any broadcast matter in return therefore; and

 - Promoting over the air, except by means of an appropriate commercial announcement, any activity or matter in which the on-air individual has a direct or indirect financial interest.

-I will comply with the provisions of Sections 317 and 507 of the Communications Act of 1934, as amended.
-I fully understand that any person who violates Section 507 of the Act is subject to the penalties set forth in Section 507(g), consisting of a fine up to $10,000.00; imprisonment up to one year, or both.
+On-air personnel will comply with the provisions of Sections 317 and 507 of the Communications Act of 1934, as amended.
+Any person who violates Section 507 of the Act is subject to the penalties set forth in Section 507(g), consisting of a fine up to $10,000.00; imprisonment up to one year, or both.